wooster0/lime/src/README.md

 Lime.print('a', 5, 10)
 ```

-now the buffer will be accessed and the `a` will be inserted into the buffer at a specific index.
+now the buffer will be accessed and the `a` will be inserted into it at a specific index.
 The formula for calculating the correct index is:

 ```crystal
 x-axis + window width * y-axis